Updated on November 24, 2020

 Are there any restrictions on the transaction size for private transactions (since they are encrypted)?

 The only restriction is the gas limit on the transaction.
 Constellation/Tessera does not have a size limit (although maybe it should be possible to set one).
 If anything, performing large transactions as private transactions will improve performance because most of the network only sees hash digests.
-In terms of performance of transferring large data blobs between geographically distributed nodes, it would be equivalent performance to PGP encrypting the file and transferring it over http/https..so very fast.
+In terms of performance of transferring large data blobs between geographically distributed nodes, it would be equivalent performance to PGP encrypting the file and as fast as transferring it over http/https.
 If you are doing sequential transactions then of course you will have to wait for those transfers, but there is no special overhead by the payload being large if you are doing separate/concurrent transactions, subject to network bandwidth limits.
 Constellation/Tessera does everything in parallel.

 Should I include originating node in private transaction?